-Like most other nuclear methods, $\beta$ -NMR is a sensitive local technique offering a wealth of information gained via the radioactive decay of the probe nuclei.
-The technique has made great contribution to the nuclear structure studies of unstable nuclei [5, 6].
-It has also become a powerful and sensitive tool in condensed matter physics and materials science for investigating the micro-structure, local magnetism, Knight shift, spin relaxation, impurities and defects [7].
-The technique is similar to NMR, but more sensitive; NMR needs in general $\approx 10^{18}$ probe nuclei, while $\beta$ -NMR needs $10^9$ probe nuclei.

-This is made possible because of the possibility of producing highly spin polarized short-lived $\beta$ -emitting nuclei.
+Like most other nuclear methods, β -NMR is a sensitive local technique offering a wealth of information gained via the radioactive decay of the probe nuclei.
+The technique has made great contributions to the understanding of nuclear structure of unstable nuclei [5, 6].
+It has also become a powerful and sensitive tool in condensed matter physics and materials science for investigating micro-structures, local magnetism, Knight shifts, spin relaxation, impurities and defects [7].
+The technique is similar to NMR, but more sensitive; NMR needs in general $\approx 10^{18}$ probe nuclei, while β -NMR requires only 10^7 probe nuclei.
+The high sensitivity of β -NMR is due primarily to the method of detecting the spin polarization through the properties of the radioactive decay of highly spin polarized short-lived nuclei.
 Once implanted into the material, and during their lifetime, the probe nuclei are interacting with internal and external magnetic fields within the sample.
-All these interactions can affect the spin polarization of the probe nuclei, which emits $\beta$ -rays with an anisotropic angular distribution that is correlated with the nuclear spin direction.
-The polarization can be destroyed by applying an RF field with a frequency matching the spin resonance condition, leading to isotropic emission of $\beta$ electrons.
-By placing two detectors facing each other with the sample in between, one can measure the asymmetry of the emitted $\beta$ electrons, therefore determining the polarization of the probe at the moment of its decay.
-This polarization is a function of the environment and offers insightful information about the material in question.
-In the following I will describe the technique and compare it to others.
+All these interactions can affect the spin polarization of the probe nuclei, which emit β -particles with an anisotropic angular distribution that is correlated with the nuclear spin direction.
+The polarization can be destroyed by applying an RF field with a frequency matching the spin resonance condition, leading to isotropic emission of β electrons.
+By placing two detectors facing each other with the sample in between, one can measure the asymmetry of the emitted β electrons, therefore determining the polarization of the probe at the moment of its decay, which is a function of the local environment.
+In the following I will describe the technique in more details.